widgetdude/node-pi-server/readme.md

 ## Connect to the Raspberry PI via SSH

 - Using the `Hostname` you set earlier, you can get the IP address of the pi.
 This will be used to login via SSH.
 - Open a terminal and run the following command.
+This will return the IP address of the Raspberry PI.
+As long as you are connected to the same network as the Raspberry PI.
   - ```bash
     ping -c 1 {{HOSTNAME}}.local | grep -oE "\b([0-9]{1,3}\.){3}[0-9]{1,3}\b" | head -1
     ```
-  - This will return the IP address of the Raspberry PI.
 - Open a terminal and run the following command.
-  - This will connect you to the Raspberry PI via SSH.
+This will connect you to the Raspberry PI via SSH.
   - ```bash
     ssh {{USERNAME}}@{{IP_ADDRESS}}
     ```
 - Enter the password you set earlier.
 - You should now be connected to the Raspberry PI via SSH.
 - If you have previously connected to the pi, you may need to remove the old key from the known hosts file.
+This will remove the old key from the known hosts file.
+After running this command you will need to reconnect to the Raspberry PI via SSH.
   - ```bash
     ssh-keygen -R {{IP_ADDRESS}}
     ```
-  - This will remove the old key from the known hosts file.
-  - You can now connect to the Raspberry PI via SSH.

 ## Update the Raspberry PI and install Node.js